rm-hull/luma.oled/doc/hardware.rst

     performance and is the default setting for the parallel class.

-  * Reading from the display is not supported by the :py:class:luma.core.interface.parallel.``bitbang_6800`` class so it needs to be connected to ground in order to always be set for writes (assuming the device uses logic-low for write).
+  * Reading from the display is not supported by the :py:class:`luma.core.interface.parallel.bitbang_6800` class so it needs to be connected to ground in order to always be set for writes (assuming the device uses logic-low for write).

 .. warning::
   * Be careful with the logic level of the device you are using.
 Many SBCs including the Raspberry Pi uses 3.3V logic.
-If your device supplies 5Vs to one of the GPIO pins of an SBC that uses 3.3V logic you may damage your SBC.
+If your device supplies 5V to one of the GPIO pins of an SBC that uses 3.3V logic, you may damage your SBC.